The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Because propranolol is extensively metabolized by the liver, consideration should be given to lowering the dosage in patients with hepatic insufficiency.

-Safety and effectiveness of propranolol extended release have not been established in pediatric patients (less than 18 years of age).
+Extended-release formulation: Safety and efficacy have not been established in patients younger than 18 years.

 Propranolol is not significantly dialyzable.

-The extended release product InnoPran XL should be taken once daily in the evening.
+The extended release product InnoPran XL (R) should be taken once daily in the evening.

 Compared with Caucasian patients, Black patients have a reduced blood pressure response to monotherapy with beta-blockers; however, the reduced response is largely eliminated if combination therapy that includes an adequate dose of a diuretic is instituted.